 EndNote is a program for managing bibliographic citations.
 It can automate much of the work of organizing and formatting citations and bibliographies in your writing.
 EndNote can connect to online sources such as GIL and article databases, output results in over 1,000 different bibliographic styles, and more.

-Please see the library's EndNote information page for information on how to download and use the software.
+Please see the library's EndNote research guide for information on how to download and use the software.

 Don't want to download the software?
 Use EndNoteWeb, the Web-based version that allows you to access your citations from any computer, any where, any time. .